Hawaii: next offering January 2023.

 This course will teach students how imagery and imagery interventions are implemented for healing, and to promote health and wellbeing.
 You will experience a wide variety of imagery interventions in class and work on creating your own imagery interventions.
 The primary instructional strategies that will be utilized for this course include: experiential, discussions, readings, lecture and individual learning interventions.

 This course will teach health professional students and health professionals’ self-care strategies that will improve their individual wellbeing and reduce the stress and burnout often experienced in these professions.
 Improving individual wellbeing will also contribute to greater wellbeing in the teams and systems in which these professionals work.

-Please contact email@example.com for more information about studying in Hawaii in January 2018.
+Please contact Erin in Student Services at email@example.com for more information about studying in Hawaii in January 2023.